 I often look at the overall value of a graphics card in terms of bang-for-the-buck, or more specifically, how many frames per second you'll get on average per dollar (or pound/Euro/whatever) spent.
 Let's do that and see how the GTX 1060 fares.

 How's that for a change?
 I've even been a bit nice to the RX 480 and listed a price of $260, even though in the US at least it's nearly impossible (still) to find the card on sale below $300.
 But if you look back at previous GPU reviews, you'll see that many of the older cards have become better values, thanks to reduced prices.
 The GTX 1060 effectively becomes the best value for the time being, because even though the GTX 960 and 950 are ahead of it (in the US), they're so much slower that I can't really recommend them any longer.

 There's one big problem with the above 'value based' charts: They're only looking at the cost of the graphics card; what about people looking to build a new system?
 Once you factor in even a modest system price, it sways the ranking much more in favor of the higher-end GPUs.
-For the following, I've used a base system price of $575/£540 (Core i5-6600K, Z170 motherboard, 2x8GB DDR4, 480GB SSD, 500W 80 Plus Gold PSU, and a decent ATX case); watch what happens:
+For the following, I've used a base system price of $575/£540 (Core i5-6600K (opens in new tab), Z170 motherboard (opens in new tab), 2x8GB DDR4 (opens in new tab), 480GB SSD (opens in new tab), 500W 80 Plus Gold PSU (opens in new tab), and a decent ATX case (opens in new tab)); watch what happens:

 Factoring in the cost of the rest of the system radically changes the value proposition.
 Now, some of the most expensive GPUs end up at the top of the charts, while the budget offerings fall to the bottom—the GTX 950 and 960 even rank below the GTX Titan X!